qtlHD/qtlHD/doc/input/mapping_inputs.md

 This allows phenotype measurements to be split out according to other parameters.

-# Manifest file
+# Manifest section

-The optional Manifest file, or section, describes the contents and locations of the other files/sections, including an MD5 checksum.
+The optional Manifest section or file describes the contents and locations of the other sections and files, including an MD5 checksum.
 For example:

       # --- qtlHD-in-x.x Manifest Description
       # --- Sections begin